roman-milk/roman-milk.github.io/dark-submission-a-bisexual-journey.md

  "Troy, please...," I protested, finally finding my voice.
 My protest was undermined however, as I nodded in reply, my mouth watering as I stared at his big black cock, and his hand slowly pumping it."

  "Coach, we don't have a lot of time.
 I texted Eric not to stop by for now, but curfew is in forty-five minutes," Troy pointed out.
 "If you aren't interested, I will just text Eric to come and deal with my stiffness, he has actually became very good at it."
-Report_Story #8